-MLB Betting – The Basics
+MLB Betting Guide – The Basics

-MLB Quick Overview
+MLB Quick Background

 Moneyline Bets

-• Miami Marlins (-170)
+• Miami Marlins (-170): The favorites, with negative odds (-170)

-• San Diego Padres (+150)
+• San Diego Padres (+150): The underdogs, with positive odds (+150)

 Runline Bets